 The most important benefit of both is that we can improve our quality of life and outcomes.
 Remote working is becoming fundamental to professional and personal success.
 However, both large and small organisations still struggle to make it work for them.

 I work at a business builder called The Sandpit and I am responsible for helping startups and brands achieve mutually beneficial outcomes and growth.
-All of the startups and central The Sandpit team use remote working to some extent.
+All of the startups and the central Sandpit team work remotely to some extent.
 Earlier in the year, I needed to work remotely in Cornwall and Hampshire for short periods of time.
 At both locations I had solid internet connectivity, and a space to focus although I wasn’t in professional only environments.

 In both instances my outcomes, productivity, and wellbeing improved.
 When I returned to work in HQ in the Strand London, I was more motivated and felt the productivity benefits of the remote sessions I had.